Manganese poisoning: Signs and symptoms

 Chronic exposure to excessive manganese levels can lead to a variety of psychiatric and motor disturbances, termed manganism.
-Generally, exposure to ambient manganese air concentrations in excess of 5 mg/m^{3} can lead to manganese-induced symptoms.
+Generally, exposure to ambient manganese air concentrations from 1 - 5 mg/m^{3} can lead to manganese-induced symptoms, but neurotoxicity has been reported with occupational exposure as low as 0.03 mb/m^{3}.

 In initial stages of manganism, neurological symptoms consist of reduced response speed, irritability, mood changes, and compulsive behaviors.
-Upon protracted exposure symptoms are more prominent and resemble those of idiopathic Parkinson's disease, as which it is often misdiagnosed, although there are particular differences in both the symptoms; for example, the nature of the tremors, response to drugs such as levodopa, and affected portion of the basal ganglia.
-Symptoms are also similar to Lou Gehrig's disease and multiple sclerosis.
+Upon protracted exposure neurological symptoms are more prominent and resemble those of Parkinson's disease.
+There are particular differences in both the symptoms and manganese poisoning does not respond levodopa treatment used for Parkinson's disease.

 Causes

+Manganese poisoning is primarily as consequence of occupational exposure, especially in manganese dioxide mining and smelting.
+Exposure may also occur during the manufacture of manganese steel, electrical coils, or during the production of potassium permanganate.

 Welding

+Studies of a large number of Danish and of Swedish welders and welders at Caterpillar, Inc. fail to show any link between employment as a welder and manganism (or other neurological problems).
 Manganism has become an active issue in workplace safety as it has been the subject of numerous product liability lawsuits against manufacturers of arc welding supplies.
 In these lawsuits, welders have accused the manufacturers of failing to provide adequate warning that their products could cause welding fumes to contain dangerously high manganese concentrations that could lead welders to develop manganism.
 Companies employing welders are also being sued, for what colloquially is known as "welders' disease."
-However, studies fail to show any link between employment as a welder and manganism (or other neurological problems).